Bi-Hermitian metrics on Kato surfaces: Anti-self-dual bi-Hermitian surfaces

-Since the Lee form of $J_-$ happens to be $-\theta$, the same equation holds for $J_-$, with $\mathcal L$ replaced by $\mathcal L^*$ and we get the following relation on the twistor space $Z$ \be \mathcal L ^2 = X_+^* \otimes X_- \ee This shows that the flat line bundle $\mathcal L ^2$ is a divisor on $Z$ and henceforth $\mathcal L _\theta$ is also a divisor on the complex surface $S_+=(M,J_+)$ because this surface can be identified with the hypersurface $\Sigma_+ \subset Z$.

-Now, it is not hard to see (and well known) that the only divisors of zero self-intersection on parabolic Inoue surfaces must be multiples of the cycle C and we infer that on $S_+$ the Lee bundle $\mathcal L_\theta = C^m$, for some $m\in\z$.
-In order to identify this multiple it is enough to restrict everything to $C$ itself, using equation (\ref{intwistor}).

-For doing so we recall from \cite {po97} and \cite{fp10} that the two twistor divisors $X_+$ and $X_-$ intersect each other -- transversally, except that they are tangential at the nodes of $C$ -- in the following configuration: the intersection $X_+ \cap X_-$ has four connected components consisting of the maximal curve $K_{J_{+}} ^*$ in $\Sigma_+ \cong (M,J_+)$ and the maximal curve $K_{J_{-}} ^*$ in $\Sigma_- \cong (M,J_-)$.
-We conclude that
+We also recall from \cite{po97} and \cite{fp10} that the two twistor divisors $X_+$ and $X_-$ intersect each other -- transversally, except that they are tangential at the nodes of $C$ and $E$ -- in the following configuration: the intersection $X_+ \cap X_-$ has four connected components consisting of the maximal curve $C_+ +E_+=\Sigma_+\cap X_-$ in $\Sigma_+ \cong (M,J_+)$ and the maximal curve $C_- +E_-=\Sigma_-\cap X_+$ in $\Sigma_- \cong (M,J_-)$; both maximal curves turn out to be anticanonical and reduced with two connected components..